WurthElektronik/FeatherWings/Sensor2CloudConnectivity/azure/we-sensor2cloud-webapp-visualization/README.md

 - On a website, register for device telemetry and broadcast it over a web socket to attached clients
 - In a web page, display device data in a chart

-> Note: remember to delete any Azure resources created during this sample to avoid unnecessary charges.
+> **Note**: remember to delete any Azure resources created during this sample to avoid unnecessary charges.